Vacancies

 • knowledge of practical, legal and institutional aspects of intergovernmental organisations;

-• the ability to address the application of environmental knowledge and information for the purposes of OSPAR’s objectives and ongoing work;
+• the ability to address the application of scientific knowledge and information to support OSPAR’s objectives, particularly in relation to hazardous substances and eutrophication;

 • representational skills to present material to the Commission and its subsidiary bodies and to represent the views and policies of the Commission in other forums; and

-• experience of implementing policies relating to the environmental impact of human activities;
+• experience of implementing policies relating to hazardous substances and eutrophication;

 • experience of working in an international environment or organisation.